AUTHORS

 end

 So you do you do comment blocks?
 Well, it turns out Ruby supports two types of comments - implementation comments (which use hashes, #) and documentation comments.
 Documentation comments start with =begin and end with =end.
-Typically, these two lines need to be at the beginning of the line (without leading spaces or tabs), but you’re mileage may vary.
+Typically, these two lines need to be at the beginning of the line (without leading spaces or tabs), but your mileage may vary.

 =begin